tytydraco/yessleep/out/The_cult_isnt_human.md

 Another dead lead.
 Well next up is the central park where she was last seen , We're sure to find some clues there.

-We reached Central park and it was quite a normal park at first glance , Nothing weird going.
+We reached Central park and it was quite a normal park at first glance , Nothing weird going on.
 That was until I noticed a poster with some weird rules written on it.

 "The UDA?"
 I asked